-Junxion Med Staffing was founded by a traveling surgical tech, so the rhythm of a busy procedural unit isn’t foreign territory for us — and your recruiter gets that L&D is its own world.
+Junxion Med Staffing was founded by a traveling surgical tech who knows the rhythm of a busy procedural unit, and your recruiter gets that L&D is its own world.
 They know the difference between a quiet night on the antepartum side and a labor board that goes sideways at 3 a.m., and they won’t pitch a unit that doesn’t fit your background.
-We’re a small, focused team that actually picks up the phone, not a call center grinding through volume.
-Browse what’s open on the L&D travel nurse hub, dig into the numbers in our travel labor and delivery nurse salary guide, or check how to become a traveling nurse if you’re still mapping out the move.
+We’re a small, tight team that answers our own phone.
+No call-center maze.
+Browse what’s open on the L&D travel nurse hub, dig into the numbers in our travel labor and delivery nurse salary guide, or check how to become a traveling nurse if you’re still figuring out the first step.

 Why Take Labor and Delivery Travel Nurse Jobs in North Carolina?

-Across Charlotte, Raleigh, Durham, and Greensboro, L&D travelers see the full obstetric mix — vaginal deliveries, scheduled and emergent C-sections, inductions, epidurals, and high-risk antepartum cases like preeclampsia and preterm labor.
+Across Charlotte, Raleigh, Durham, and Greensboro, L&D travelers see the full obstetric mix: vaginal deliveries, scheduled and emergent C-sections, inductions, epidurals, and high-risk antepartum cases like preeclampsia and preterm labor.
 The Triangle’s academic medical centers run some of the most complex maternal-fetal medicine and Level III/IV NICU-attached delivery programs in the region, while community birth centers keep up a steady stream of routine volume.
-You get range — pick the acuity that fits where you are in your career.
+You get range here.
+Pick the acuity that fits where you are in your career.
 Want to size up the whole state across specialties?
 Our travel healthcare jobs in North Carolina hub covers cities, pay, and lifestyle in depth.

 What a Typical L&D Assignment Looks Like in North Carolina

 Most North Carolina L&D contracts run about 13 weeks with options to extend, usually built around 12-hour shifts with call layered on at units that cover their own cesareans.
-Depending on the unit, you’ll move through the roles a labor floor needs — admitting and triaging from OB triage, running continuous electronic fetal monitoring (EFM) and reading the strips, managing Pitocin inductions and labor augmentation, coaching patients through delivery, and circulating or scrubbing C-sections where the unit covers them.
+Depending on the unit, you’ll move through the roles a labor floor needs: admitting and triaging from OB triage, running continuous electronic fetal monitoring (EFM) and reading the strips, managing Pitocin inductions and labor augmentation, coaching patients through delivery, and circulating or scrubbing C-sections where the unit covers them.
 You’ll support epidurals with anesthesia, handle the immediate newborn at delivery, and run NRP / neonatal resuscitation when a baby needs help transitioning.
-Expect a quick orientation on the monitoring system and emergency workflows — facilities hire L&D travelers who can pick up the board fast.
+Expect a quick orientation on the monitoring system and emergency workflows.
+Facilities take L&D travelers who can pick up the board fast.

 And then there’s the call angle, which is really the rhythm of the job.
-Babies don’t keep business hours — a labor that’s been creeping along all day can turn into an urgent C-section in minutes, and an antepartum patient can tip into severe preeclampsia overnight.
+Babies don’t keep business hours.
+A labor that’s been creeping along all day can turn into an urgent C-section in minutes, and an antepartum patient can tip into severe preeclampsia overnight.
 When you’re on call, you come in regardless of the hour, and that callback pay adds real money to your weekly total (more on that in the FAQs below).
-The day-to-day is high-acuity and detail-driven: reading fetal strips for early warning signs, managing magnesium and Pitocin drips, and watching for postpartum hemorrhage (PPH) after delivery.
-If that’s the kind of work that gets you out of bed, North Carolina keeps it coming.
+The day-to-day work is detailed and high-acuity: reading fetal strips for early warning signs, managing magnesium and Pitocin drips, and watching for postpartum hemorrhage (PPH) after delivery.
+If that’s the work you want, North Carolina has no shortage of it.

 Labor and Delivery Travel Nurse Pay in North Carolina

-Pay moves with the market and the season, so treat that as a starting reference, not a promise.
-Your Junxion recruiter walks through the full package before you commit — what’s taxable, what comes through as stipends, and how call pay stacks on top — so you’re looking at real numbers for the actual contract instead of a generic average.
-Here’s what a Junxion L&D package in North Carolina usually includes:
+That range moves with the market and the season, so treat it as a starting point.
+Before you commit, your Junxion recruiter takes the package apart with you: taxable pay, each stipend, and how call pay stacks on top.
+What you’re weighing is the actual contract, not a generic average.
+A Junxion L&D package in North Carolina generally includes:

-• Tax-free housing stipend paid directly to you.
-You find and book your own place — Junxion doesn’t arrange or provide the housing itself, but your recruiter points you to trusted housing resources, and the stipend reflects the local cost of living.
+- Tax-free housing stipend paid directly to you.
+You find and book your own place.
+Junxion doesn’t arrange or provide the housing itself, but your recruiter can point you toward trusted housing resources, and the stipend reflects the local cost of living.
 (More in the FAQs, and in our guide to how travel nurse stipends work.)

 Want the bigger picture on how L&D pay is built across markets?
 Our travel labor and delivery nurse salary guide breaks down what drives the weekly number and how stipends fit in.